Contrasting Timberland Bancorp (TSBK) and The Competition

-Timberland Bancorp (NASDAQ: TSBK) is one of 38 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its rivals?
-We will compare Timberland Bancorp to related companies based on the strength of its valuation, earnings, risk, dividends, institutional ownership, analyst recommendations and profitability.
+Timberland Bancorp (NASDAQ: TSBK) is one of 38 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its competitors?
+We will compare Timberland Bancorp to related businesses based on the strength of its dividends, valuation, profitability, risk, institutional ownership, analyst recommendations and earnings.

+Timberland Bancorp pays an annual dividend of $0.84 per share and has a dividend yield of 3.0%.
+Timberland Bancorp pays out 25.7% of its earnings in the form of a dividend.
+As a group, “Savings institutions, except federal” companies pay a dividend yield of 1.4% and pay out 15.2% of their earnings in the form of a dividend.
+Timberland Bancorp has increased its dividend for 8 consecutive years.

+54.5% of Timberland Bancorp shares are owned by institutional investors.
+Comparatively, 37.1% of shares of all “Savings institutions, except federal” companies are owned by institutional investors.
+5.7% of Timberland Bancorp shares are owned by company insiders.
+Comparatively, 7.2% of shares of all “Savings institutions, except federal” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This is a breakdown of recent recommendations and price targets for Timberland Bancorp and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for Timberland Bancorp and its competitors, as reported by MarketBeat.com.

 |Sell Ratings